rohan843/CTFs/picoCTF_129_Matryoshka_Doll/README.md

 ---

 And, another doll image.
 This time, the doll size is the same, but the image itself has become low res.

+---

+Finally, the last image's trailing data was a text file `flag.txt`, that contained the flag.